sunil-2000/coherenceBoost/README.md

 [pre-processed version](https://huggingface.co/datasets/EleutherAI/lambada_openai).
 I found this out as evaluation on the standard [LAMBADA dataset](https://huggingface.co/datasets/lambada) yielded strictly worse results compared to the processed LAMBADA dataset.

-Because it is not entirely clear how OpenAI or the authors of the paper evaluated GPT, I tried 5 different evaluation accuracies and share the results below and in the jupyter notebook (demo.ipynb).
 While, the accuracy results do not match the table exactly from the notebook, each result shows that coherence boosting improves performance on LAMBADA significantly.
 This aligns with the findings from the paper.
 The results that I believe most closely follow the experimental